-Caesarstone has been all the rage for several years now and because of this it could lead you to assume that it is the best option for your kitchens.
+Caesarstone has been all the rage for several years now and because of this, it could lead you to assume that it is the best option for your kitchens.
 This may be true however it is important to understand that there are other options available.

 ENGINEERED STONE – CAESARSTONE

 Don’t get confused about what Caesarstone is.
 The name (Caesarstone) is a brand name but this is often used in the same discussion with engineered stone.
-Bottom line these products are typically made of 85-95% stone powder, the adhesion occurs by help of a petrochemical resin.
+Bottom line these products are typically made of 85-95% stone powder, the adhesion occurs by the help of a petrochemical resin.

 FACT: Approximately 50% of new benchtops installed in Australia are made from this very material.

 It may look deceiving but unlike natural stone, Caesarstone requires little to no maintenance, there is no need to put a sealant or wax on the surface.
 It is resistance to scratches, cracks, stains and heat.
-Not only can consumers expect the same exact quality with each surface of Caesarstone, but they can even expect perfectly consistent colour.
+Not only can consumers expect the same exact quality with each surface of Caesarstone, but they can even expect a perfectly consistent colour.